nus-mtp/1516/_posts/2015-09-03-software-architecture.md

 MVC is originally proposed in the context of Smalltalk, where every UI component (e.g., a button) is a view.
 Now it is used as if the whole Web page is a view, and that makes it a bit awkward sometimes.

 #### Example 2: The Clean Architecture
-The Clean Architecture, proposed by Uncle Bob, basically separates a system into:
+The Clean Architecture, proposed by Uncle Bob (a well known software engineering consultant), basically separates a system into layers:
-+ domain logic
+1. domain logic
-+ application logic
+2. application logic
-+ implementation details (UI, DB, frameworks, libraries), and
-+ adaptors, which form a layer of indirection between the application logic and the implementation details.
+3. adaptors, which form a layer of indirection between the application logic and the implementation details, and
+4. implementation details (UI, DB, frameworks, libraries).

+More (or fewer) layers is OK, but the rule is that lower layer (e.g., domain logic) should not know anything about higher layer (e.g., application logic).

 #### Design Decisions
 When you need to decide which framework/library/algorithms, etc., to use, consider the "QOC":